itsfl4gsh1p/MashTempCalc/README.md

 'Boiling' as defined by How to Brew is calculated at 210*F to compensate for any loss in temperature during the transfer period from the hot liquor tank to the mash tun.
+Also note ,as with the How to Brew formulas this script is based on, the script does not take into account loss of temperature through the mash tun.
+Both the formula and the script assume that the mash tun has been pre-heated with hot water to minimalize the temperature loss between the strike water and the mash tun walls.